ez17847/ce888labs/Assignment1/README.md

 ```
 Python3 train-atari.py --task play --env Breakout-v0 --load Breakout-v0.npz
 ```
-Were "Breakout-v0" is the name of the game, and "Breakout-v0.npz" is the name of the model.
+Where "Breakout-v0" is the name of the game, and "Breakout-v0.npz" is the name of the model.

 3. Different games where tested.
 The [models](http://models.tensorpack.com/OpenAIGym/) of them were downloaded from the same page as provided.
 The games tested were: